kevindelord/UIImage-Autoresize/README.md

 ## Swift

-The library works as smooth as it does in Obj-C. Nothing to worry about :)
+The library works with Swift as smooth as it does in Obj-C. Nothing to worry about :)

 ## TODO:
 * Make it work with Storyboard